-Great care has been taken in the design of Summerstone Morayfield such that retaining walls are unlikely to be required.
-Where retaining walls are necessary, they must be constructed prior to the occupation of the house and are to be constructed using materials that complement the natural environment and should be less than 1m in height.
+Given The Entrance is a relatively flat area, retaining walls are unlikely to be required.
+Where retaining walls are necessary they must be constructed prior to the occupation of the house and are to be constructed using materials that complement the natural environment and should be less than 1m in height.